altercation/solarized/vim-colors-solarized/README.md

         set background=dark
     endif

-See the [Solarized homepage][solarized] for screenshots which will help you select either the light or dark background.
+See the [Solarized homepage][Solarized] for screenshots which will help you select either the light or dark background.

 ### IMPORTANT NOTE FOR TERMINAL USERS: